reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 Notice that we're following the same pattern in each of our components as we go.
 Any component that needs to read data from the Redux store can use the `useSelector` hook, and extract the specific pieces of data that it needs.
 Also, many components can access the same data in the Redux store at the same time.

-We can now import the `PostAuthor` component into both `PostsList.js` and `SinglePostPage.js`, and render it as `<PostAuthor userId={post.user} />`, and every time we add a post entry, the selected user's name should show up inside of the rendered post.
+We can now import the `PostAuthor` component into both `PostsList.js` and `SinglePostPage.js`, and render it as `<PostAuthor userId={post.userId} />`, and every time we add a post entry, the selected user's name should show up inside of the rendered post.

 ## More Post Features